rnbguy/rover/README.md

-# rover
+# Rover for Cosmos Network

-Rover for Cosmos Network
+Send **rover** to different Cosmos _chains_ and perform queries and broadcast transactions.